-CREATE(T), for T an access to X INFORM\COMMIT\AT(X)OF(T), for T any transaction name INFORM\ABORT\AT(X)OF(T), for T any transaction name
+CREATE(T), for T an access to X INFORM_COMMIT_AT(X)OF(T), for T any transaction name INFORM_ABORT_AT(X)OF(T), for T any transaction name Output:

-Output:

-REQUEST\COMMIT(T,v), for T an access to X and v a value
+REQUEST_COMMIT(T, v), for T an access to X and v a value

 In addition, G may have an arbitrary set of internal actions.
 G is required to preserve generic object well-formedness.
 Except for this well-formedness requirement, generic object automata can be chosen arbitrarily.

-Generic objects are similar to the abstract objects of Argus and other "object-oriented" systems.
+Generic objects are similar to the abstract objects (instances of abstract data types) of Argus and other object-oriented systems.
 A generic object provides a set of accesses through which other transactions can observe and change the object's state.
-(These accesses can be thought of as instances of the "operations" usually assumed for objects in object-oriented systems.)
+(These accesses can be thought of as instances of the operations usually assumed for objects in object-oriented systems.)
 Accesses can be invoked by concurrent transactions, and transactions can abort; thus, in generic transaction-processing systems that guarantee serial correctness, generic objects must provide synchronization and recovery.
-The objects studied in [11, 12], which use an exclusive locking variation of Moss's algorithm [18] for synchronization combined with version stacks for recovery, are examples of generic objects that provide synchronization and recovery sufficient to ensure serial correctness for non-orphans.
-Similarly, the more general objects studied in [4], which use a commutativity-based locking algorithm that permits concurrent updates, are also generic objects that ensure serial correctness for non-orphans.
+The objects studied in [12] and [13], which use an exclusive locking variation of Moss's algorithm [18] for synchronization combined with version stacks for recovery, are examples of generic objects that provide synchronization and recovery sufficient to ensure serial correctness for nonorphans.
+Similarly, the more general objects studied in [4], which use a commutativity-based locking algorithm that permits concurrent updates, are also generic objects that ensure serial correctness for nonorphans.

 9.1.3.
-Generic Controller
+Generic Controller.
 The third kind of component in a generic system is the generic controller.
 The generic controller is also modeled as an I/O automaton.
 The transactions and generic objects have been specified to be any automata whose actions and behavior satisfy certain simple syntactic restrictions.
 A generic controller, however, is a fully specified automaton, particular to each system type.
 (Recall that we have assumed that the system type is fixed; we describe the generic controller for the fixed system type.)